kodnificent/question-api/README.md

 # Question API
-A dockerized Laravel Crud Question application.
+A Laravel Crud Question application.

 ## Technologies Used
 - php 7.4